 Chase Freedom Unlimited

-There is currently a $150 bonus (15,000 points) after you spend $500 on purchases in the first 3 months from account opening.
+There is currently a $200 bonus (20,000 points) after you spend $500 on purchases in the first 3 months from account opening.
+Also, this card is currently offering 5X points on grocery store purchases up to $12,000 in the first year.

 There is also a 0% intro APR for 15 months from account opening on purchases and balance transfers.